 Each 20 credit module requires approximately 200 hours of learning, of which approximately 50 hours of this is taught class contact time with the remaining being independent study.

-You will study six modules per year and this is typically 1200 hours of study per year (37.5 hours per week), or approx. 12.5 hours study per module per week.
-Many students choose to use holiday periods as intensive study periods, which decreases the amount of work you would do in a week.
+You will study six modules per year and this is typically 1200 hours of study per year (37.5 hours per week), or approximately 12.5 hours of study per module per week.

 The teaching team have academic expertise across a range of criminological issues, including mental health, philosophy and crime, the history of crime and punishment, migration and crime, drug related crime and drug treatment, youth justice and victimology.
 They are also involved in research activities in these and other areas, and they bring this research expertise into their teaching.
 Many staff have published in these areas and have practical experience in them too.